1342gr-githublbg/QuickWeather_LBG/README.md

 ### UI layer

-It includes view models which depend on the Business Logic or abstractions thereof.
+It includes views, view models and presenter which depend on the Business Logic or abstractions thereof.

 ### Business logic